andrepolischuk/andrepolischuk.github.io/notes/how-to-load-spa-faster.md

 This feature is used for split our code into many chunks instead of one bundle.
 It allows manage the priority of loading chunks and load their in parallel or lazily.
+Code splitting is currently [supported by webpack](https://webpack.js.org/guides/code-splitting/), but doesn't yet implemented in rollup.

 We can split a code describing many entry points or dynamic imports.
 It's more manual and flexible approach.